lihikaspi/Profile-Pro/README.md

 *Profile Pro* is a tool that analyzes an existing LinkedIn profile and suggests changes that could make the profile more informative about the person behind it by suggesting changes to various fields in the profile.

-# Running The Code
+# Building *Profile Pro*
-The project contains a python file for the scraping process and 5 Jupyter notebooks that should be run in this specified order since files saved by one notebook are needed for the next one. <br>
+This part of the project handles the creation of our newly developed tool and contains a python file for the scraping process and 5 Jupyter notebooks that should be run in this specified order since files saved by one notebook are needed for the next one. <br>
 For each notebook description we added the cells numbers where you'll need to change the file paths in order to run the code.

 ## Scraping